 If the school refuses to let your child study her/his subject of choice, and you feel it is because of her/his sex, the school may be discriminating against you, and you can complain.
 See sex discrimination

 If the school does not offer the subject or combination of subjects a pupil wants to study, this may mean s/he will not be able to get the necessary qualifications to get a place on a further or higher education course in future.
 As well as using the general procedures to try and persuade the school to offer a particular subject or combination of subjects, you may wish to suggest to the school that your child studies the subject at another school.
 The school may be able to re-timetable subjects if a particular combination of subjects is asked for.

 As restrictions on the choice of subjects may also affect other pupils, you may wish to consider making a complaint with other dissatisfied parents or involving the parent council (or equivalent body).

 You may have a number of problems regarding choice of school.
 Solutions to many of these problems including what to do if you are refused a place in the school you want for your child are covered on another page.

 It is unlawful for any school or provider of education, to discriminate against disabled pupils (both current and prospective pupils) under the Equalities Act 2010.
 These duties are additional to the duties schools have towards pupils with additional support needs.
 Local authorities have planning duties to make schools accessible to disabled pupils.

 Schools have a legal duty to promote equality of opportunity for disabled people.
 They must produce a Disability Equality Scheme, setting out the steps they will take to involve disabled pupils, parents and staff.

-If your child is experiencing problems with access/admission to a school, s/he or you should consult an experienced adviser, for example, a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If your child is experiencing problems with access/admission to a school, s/he or you should consult an experienced adviser, for example, a Citizens Advice Bureau - where to get advice.

 Discrimination because of sexuality